dssg/hitchhikers-guide/tech-tutorials/legible-good-code/README.md

     return left_counts
 ```

-The Python Standard Library has a collections library that has
+The Python Standard Library has a [collections library](https://docs.python.org/2/library/collections.html#module-collections) that has a Counter object already built.

-a Counter object already build.
-[Collections](https://docs.python.org/2/library/collections.html#module-collections)
+### The WET Way: Plotting

-### WET Plotting Example
+Here is a soggy example of a function that makes plots.
+Good: Docstring, somewhat informative name.
+Bad: This function does multiple things, and uses a hard path ('2016.csv.gz').
 ```ruby
 def precipitation_in_chicago():
     """ Saves plots of the precipitation from two Chicago weather stations